netflower/guides/style/Readme.md

 * Order i18n translations alphabetically by key name.
 * Order model contents: constants, macros, public methods, private methods.
 * Put application-wide partials in the ```app/views/application``` directory.
+* Use private instead of protected when defining controller methods.
 * Use the default ```render 'partial'``` syntax over ```render partial: 'partial'```.
+* Use a ```scope``` for queries that fit into a single line and a class method otherwise.

 ### Routes